Green Grass & Clear Water [fact sheet]

 Simple Recommendations for Every Lawn

-4. Mow Smart Mow grass 3” or higher.
-Cut no more than 1/3 of the blade to encourage longer, stronger turf grass roots.
-Leave the clippings after mowing to provide a source of slow-release nutrients.
-NEVER dispose of clippings in drainage areas, storm drains, wetlands or water bodies!
+Mow grass no shorter than 3” high.
+Cut no more than one-third (1/3) of the blade each time you mow to encourage longer, stronger roots.
+Leave the clippings after mowing so they can return nutrients to the soil.
+NEVER dispose of clippings in drainage areas, storm drains, or waterbodies!

 Recommendations for Lawns that Need Fertilizer